-The technical information table will show an exact list of the feeding and water stations andbariière first aid posts.
+The technical information table will show an exact list of the feeding and water stations and first aid posts.

 Maximum time allowed and time limits

-No limit time but last hourly barrier to Montchavin at 4.30 pm (km54)
+No limit time but last hourly barrier in Montchavin at 4.30 pm (54km)

-Any competitor withdrawn from the race who wishes to carry on can only do so after handing in his bib and on the understanding that he does so under his own responsibility
+Any competitor withdrawn from the race who wishes to carry on can only do so after handing over their bib and on the understanding that they does so under theirown responsibility.

 In case of bad weather and/or for safety reasons, the organisers reserve the right to stop the event, change the route or to change the time limits.

-It is possible to have a shower on finishing in the locker room of the Gymnase in Aime la Plagne (200m from the start).
+It is possible to take a shower, only after the finishing in the locker room of the Gymnase in Aime (200m from the start).

-Only competitors will have access to the showers..
+Only participants will have access to the showers.

 Except in the case of injury, competitors can only withdraw at a checkpoint.
-They must notify the person in charge of the checkpoint who will cancel their number.
+They must notify as soon as possible the person in charge of the checkpoint who will cancel their bib.

-The person in charge of the checkpoint will decide how they will get back to the start, according to the following general rules:
+The person in charge of the checkpoint will decide how they will get the participant back to the start, according to the following general rules:

-- buses are available from Plagne Bellecôte and Montchavin to take competitors who have retired or who have not complied with the time limits (10.00am at Plagne Centre, 1.00pm at La Chiaupe and 3.00pm at Bellecôte and 4.30 at Montchavin)
+- buses are available from Plagne Bellecôte and Montchavin to bring back to Aime runners who have abandoned and who will not be in time at the barriers: 10.00 am at Plagne Centre, 1.00 pm at the Col de la Chiaupe (return), 3.00 pm at Bellecôte and 4.30 pm at Montchavin.

 The sweeper can cancel the bib of any competitor he meets that wants to withdraw.
 The competitor is then no longer under the organisers’ control.

-Race stewards on the course and people in charge of checkpoints and feeding stations are authorised to enforce the regulations and to impose immediate disqualification in case of infringement, subject to the following rules:
+Race marshals present on the course, and the heads of the various checkpoints and feed stations are empowered to enforce the rules and to immediately apply a disqualification in the event of non-compliance, according to the following rules:

-Automatic disqualification will be applied in the following cases:
+An automatic disqualification applies in the following cases:

-- If you are out of time at a time barrier you will also need to return your bib to the postmaster or race director
+- If you are out of time at a time barrier you will also have to hand in your number to the head of post or the race director

-- Refusal to pass through the start to activate the electronic chip
+- Failure or refusal to enter the start locker to activate the electronic chip

 - Cutting a corner to make a significant shortcut

-- Lack of consideration for individuals (officials or competitors)
+- Lack of respect for individuals (officials or competitors)

 - Not assisting someone in difficulty